arla-mp4/Arla.mp4/README.md

-# Hello beautiful peeps, I’m Cat!
+# Hello Beautiful Peeps, I’m Cat!

 I’m Cat (Caitlin) Millwood, and I study Computer Science (B.A.) at the University of Arkansas.